 Are there scholarships reserved for Honors students?

-EKU does not stack tuition scholarships.
+EKU does not stack tuition scholarships, including merit scholarships and the SMART award.
 Most EKU Honors students qualify for a tuition scholarship of a higher value than the Honors Presidential Scholarship, which is an award of $1,750 per semester for students residing in campus housing ($1,250 per semester for students not residing in campus housing) for up to eight semesters, based on when a student enters EKU Honors.
 For more information about EKU tuition scholarships, please visit http://scholarships.eku.edu/.

 All EKU Honors students, regardless of tuition scholarship, receive the Honors Books-on-Loan Award.
 This award provides books for all courses, as long as those books are available through the EKU Bookstore.
 Students may use up to eight semesters of the Books-on-Loan Award, based on when they entered EKU Honors: